google-deepmind/pysc2/README.md

 speed of the game.
 Otherwise use the mouse for selection and keyboard for commands listed on the left.

-The left side is a basic rendering (which will likely be replaced by a proper rendering some day).
+The left side is a basic rendering.
 The right side is the feature layers that the agent receives, with some coloring to make it more useful to us.
+You can enable or disable RGB or feature layer rendering and their resolutions with command-line flags.

 ## Watch a replay

-Running the random agent and playing as a human save a replay by default.
+Running an agent and playing as a human save a replay by default.
 You can watch that replay by running:

 ```shell
 $ python -m pysc2.bin.play --replay <path-to-replay>